 It is also possible to hire a room for a meeting or conference, large or small, within the airport's specialist SkyCourt Conference Center.
 Located on the arrivals level near Terminal 2A, the suites are easily accessible whether business passengers have only a short time to hold efficient meetings in the city or for busy partners holding meetings between flights.

 For more information, see the airport's website.

-Please note not all flights are direct.
 Please see our timetable for further details.